 Logan, sometimes also known as “that kid whose Carcass shirt must be in the wash,” expressed a newfound passion for studying biology following the class.

-“Mostly, I thought bio was boring as fuck,” said Logan.
-“But when I saw the lifeless acquiescence of that amphibian’s face as I pierced it’s chest cavity with my shimmering scalpel, I knew there was something to this.”
+“Mostly, I thought bio was boring as fuck.
+It’s just a bunch of wretched garbage that I can’t use in the real world,” said Logan whose eyes were still transfixed on the dead frog.
+“But when I saw the lifeless acquiescence of that amphibian’s face as I pierced its chest cavity with my shimmering scalpel, I knew there was something to this.”